AndieWill510/tinydoor/Options/018-the-tiny-door-is-not-a-leash.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Chapter 2.1 / Option 018 — The Tiny Door Is Not a Leash
+# Chapter 2.1 — The Tiny Door Is Not a Leash

 ## A Way In